-- 1. With these rights and privileges come certain responsibilities: Use of appropriate language is required.
-Profanity or obscenity in written communication over the Internet is inappropriate as it is in all areas of school life. - 2.
-Accessing or downloading offensive or sexually explicit material is prohibited, as is behavior that is harassing or antisocial. - 3.
-Downloading is limited to documents for school use only. - 4.
+- 3. Downloading is limited to documents for school use only. - 4.
 Adherence to the laws of copyright is required.
 Users are expected to respect copyright issues regarding downloading and use of software, retrieval and citing of information and attributing authorship. - 5.
 Use of the Internet for any illegal activities is prohibited.
 Illegal activities include libel, unauthorized entry into computers, or deliberate vandalism or destruction of computer files. - 6.
 Work only on the account assigned to you and take responsibility for the activity on your account.
 Violations of this policy that can be traced to an individual account will be treated as the responsibility of the owner of that account.

 - 7. Impersonation and anonymity are not permitted.
-Users must take responsibility for their actions and words. - 8.
-Exemplary behavior is expected on "virtual field trips."
+Users must take responsibility for their actions and words. - Exemplary behavior is expected on "virtual field trips."
 When "visiting" locations on the Internet, students must act according to all the guidelines in the Housatonic Valley Regional High School Student Handbook.

 To obtain an Internet account students and their parents are asked to sign the agreement, indicating their acceptance of the above responsibilities.
-Failure to follow them will result in the loss of Internet privileges and/or disciplinary action.
+Failure to follow them will result in the loss of Internet privileges and/ or disciplinary action.
 Internet access will be activated after the school receives the signed document.